Operational meaning of the classical fidelity and the path length in Fisher-Kubo-Mori-Bogoliubov geometry: Abstract

 \section{Abstract}

-We show that the minimum entropy production in near-reversible quantum state transport along a path is simple function of the path length measured according to the Fisher--Bures metrics.
-Consequently, the minimum entropy production along a geodesics is the simple function of fidelity.
-Hence the sharp values of path lengths, also called statistical lengths, and of fidelities obtain operational meaning to quantify the residual irreversibility in near-reversible state transport.
-Compared to fidelity's operative interpretations based on Uhlmann's theorem, our proposal does not assume extended operations on the purified states.
-As to the classical limit, the Bhattacharryya fidelity obtains a sharp operational meaning after eighty years.
+We show that the minimum entropy production in near-reversible quantum state transport along a path is simple function of the path length measured according to the Fisher--KMB metrics.
+Hence the sharp values of path lengths, also called statistical lengths, obtain operational meaning to quantify the residual irreversibility in near-reversible state transport.
+In the classical limit, the Bhattacharryya fidelity obtains a sharp operational meaning after eighty years.